 Once we have individually completed the on-line rehearsals, the idea is to organise a Come & Sing, perhaps in the Autumn or Winter, to bring together all those who have participated and hopefully others as well around from the neighbourhood.
 We may even be able to arrange a concert performance at some point in the coming year, perhaps during the spring or early summer of 2021, although that will very much depend on circumstances at the time.

 Our members are drawn from across the entire local area including Dulwich, Herne Hill, West Norwood, Crystal Palace and Brixton, as well as further afield.
 While we are an auditioned choir with high standards, the ability to read music and sing in tune are the two main requirements and everything else can be picked up in rehearsal.
-We very much welcome new members, and our membership secretaries Jane and Michael Palmer can be contacted at any time on email@example.com.
+We welcome new members, and our membership secretaries Jane and Michael Palmer can be contacted at any time on firstname.lastname@example.org.

 The choir, which was founded in 1944, performs at least three concerts a year.
 These include two with professional orchestras and top-class soloists, typically in late autumn and early spring, and a third with a lighter programme in the summer.
 We also hold an Xmas music and carol concert, typically with a local primary or junior school, and also at least one Come & Sing event a year on a weekend when non-members are invited to rehearse and perform music with the choir in an informal and sociable setting.
 We welcome the opportunity to sing additionally at local festivals and similar events.
 For any enquiries, please contact DCS Chair Guy Collins on email@example.com.

 Our most recent concert was a performance of Leonard Bernstein's Chichester Psalms, Benjamin Britten's Canticle II `Abraham and Isaac' and Jubilate in C, Janacek's Otcenas (Our Father) and Vaugh Williams's Let All the World.
 It took place at All Saints, West Dulwich on March 14, 2020 and was the final concert under the baton of our former Music Director Aidan Oliver, who has left us after 14 highly successful years to pursue his responsibilities at Glyndebourne and the Edinburgh International Festival.
 He has been replaced by our new Music Director William Vann, who is the founder and Artistic Director of the London English Song Festival and Director of Music at the Royal Hospital Chelsea.
-Apart from the Rachmaninov Vespers project, our next planned concert for Autumn 2020 will be Handel's Messiah at All Saints, West Dulwich, on Saturday Nov.
+Apart from the Rachmaninov Vespers project, our next planned concert for Autumn 2020, if conditions permit, will be Handel's Messiah at All Saints, West Dulwich, on Saturday Nov.
 28 at 7:30 p.m.

 Our previous concert was `An Evening With Bach,' featuring his Magnificat in D and Ascension Oratorio, at All Saints in November 2019.
 In the 2018-19 season we performed an ambitious programme encompassing Haydn and Vaughan Williams at JAG's Vaughan Williams Auditorium in November 2018, followed by Mendelssohn's Elijah at Cadogan Hall in April 2019, as well as Christmas and summer concerts.
 In addition to performing in the Dulwich area, the choir regularly appears more widely in central London and abroad, and a choir tour to Italy's Amalfi coast took place in October of last year.